 Restrictive monetary policy is how central banks slow economic growth.
 It's called restrictive because the banks restrict liquidity.
 It reduces the amount of money and credit that banks can lend.
 It lowers the money supply by making loans, credit cards, and mortgages more expensive.
 That constricts demand, which slows economic growth and inflation.
 Restrictive monetary policy is also known as contractionary monetary policy.

 The purpose of restrictive monetary policy is to ward off inflation.
 A little inflation is healthy.
 A 2 percent annual price increase is actually good for the economy because it stimulates demand.
 People expect prices to be higher later, so they buy more now.
 That's why many central banks have an inflation target of around 2 percent.

 To avoid this, central banks slow demand by making purchases more expensive.
 They raise bank lending rates.
 That makes loans and home mortgages more expensive.
-This cools inflation and returns the economy to a healthy growth rate of 2-3 percent.
+It cools inflation and returns the economy to a healthy growth rate of 2-3 percent.

 How Central Banks Implement Restrictive Policy

 The Federal Reserve is the central bank for the federal government, including the U.S. Treasury.
 When the government has more cash than it needs, it will deposit Treasury notes at the central bank.
 When the Fed wants to reduce the money supply, it sells these Treasurys to its member banks.
 The banks pay for the securities with some of the cash they have on hand to meet their reserve requirement.
 Holding Treasurys means they now have less cash to lend.
-This reduces liquidity.
+It reduces liquidity.

 The opposite of restrictive open market operations is called quantitative easing.
 That's when the Fed buys Treasurys, mortgage-backed securities or any other type of bond or loan.
-This is expansionary policy because the Fed simply creates the credit out of thin air to purchase these loans.
+It is expansionary policy because the Fed simply creates the credit out of thin air to purchase these loans.
 When it does this, the Fed is “printing money.”